Want to sell Showit templates but don’t where to start?

 I may or may not have made this ^^^ mistake—so don’t take this advice lightly.
 It’ll save you weeks of recording how-to videos on how to use Squarespace templates trust me ;D

-Step #4 Create a design process that’s repeatable
+Step #4 Create a repeatable Showit template design process

 When you’re creating your first Showit template to sell it’s vital that you keep track of your process along the way.
 Then you can easily rinse and repeat it later when you want to add new designs to your shop.

-If you have a streamlined design process with your custom design clients—you’re already halfway to having this ^^^ step completed.
-You’ll need to add and remove a few steps because designing a Showit template is a little different than designing a custom website but the basics are the same.
+^^^ If you have a streamlined design process with your custom design clients—you’re already halfway to having this step completed.
+You’ll need to add and remove a few steps because designing a Showit template is a little different than designing a custom Showit website even though the basics are the same.

 It’s best practice to create all of your templates following Showit’s Design market Standards for a few reasons: